redsolver/content-record-library/README.md

 ## Usage

 Using the library is very straightforward.
-In this section we'll show an example of how a skapp could use the content record library and record user interactions.
+In this section we'll show an example of how a skapp could use the Feed DAC library and create a new post.

 ```typescript
 import { SkynetClient } from "skynet-js";